Visakha Vidyalaya: History

 The school was established in 1917 by Celestina Dias as the Buddhist Girls College in a house called 'The Firs' in Turret Road, Colombo, Sri Lanka.
 It was the desire of Dias to train the school girls according to the Buddhist moral values and principles.
-In 1927 it moved to its present premises in Vajira Road, Colombo and was named Visakha Vidyalaya by Lady Herbert Stanley the wife of the Governor of Ceylon at that time.
+In 1927 it moved to its present premises in Vajira Road, Colombo and was named Visakha Vidyalaya, after Visakha, a disciple of the Lord Buddha, by Lady Herbert Stanley the wife of the Governor of Ceylon at that time.
 In 1939 the school was affiliated with Lady Irwin College, New Delhi to conduct courses in Home economics.
 Science subjects were introduced to the curriculum in 1946, for the first time in a girls' school in Sri Lanka.

 School motto

 The school's motto is from the Alavaka Sutta in the Sutta Pitaka of the Tripitaka.
 When the yakkha Alavaka first confronted Buddha, he threatened to exterminate Buddha unless he, Buddha were to answer all his questions.
 One of the questions asked was "Kathansu Parisujjhati" (how is one cleansed) to which Buddha replied, "Paññaya Parisujjhati" (by wisdom is one cleansed).